opauloh/advanced-react-hooks/README.md

 - **useLayoutEffect** runs before browser paint screen, opposite to it's simbling useEffect, Here’s the simple rule for when you should use
-  useLayoutEffect: If you are making observable changes to the DOM, then it should happen in useLayoutEffect, otherwise useEffect.
+  useLayoutEffect: If you are making observable changes to the DOM (that will require the browser to paint what you've made), then it should happen in useLayoutEffect, otherwise useEffect.
 - Also, when you need your effect to run before all others effect, check the
   diagram:
   ![](https://raw.githubusercontent.com/donavon/hook-flow/master/hook-flow.png)